 That includes separation costs like severance pay (as needed), payments for unused sick leaves and accrued vacation time, healthcare coverage costs and other benefits package costs, and more.
 Pair all of this with additional time required for exit interviews, recruiting, and onboarding new hires and the replacement costs for employees can add up.

-Why is the Cost of Replacing an Employee so High?
+Why Is the Cost of Replacing an Employee so High?

 Here are some of the costs associated with replacing an employee:

-- Hiring costs are often the largest expense.
+- Recruitment costs are often the largest expense.
 Businesses that utilize a recruitment agency, will typically need to pay the agency 10-20% of the employee's annual salary if they hire a candidate the agency puts forward.
 Agencies are sometimes required though as the labor market is saturated and finding quality candidates isn't always easy making more companies willing to pay recruiter fees.

 - Interviews also come at a cost.
 According to Oxford Economics, each interview costs an estimated $1,300, which covers the salary costs of all employees involved in the interview process.
 This includes both recruitment interviews and exit interviews.

-- Onboarding usually takes an average of four hours, but in some of the senior staff cases, can require a full working day depending on the job description.
+- Onboarding Cost, usually takes an average of four hours, but in some of the senior staff cases, can require a full working day depending on the job description.
 This means that businesses will be paying at least two employees to perform duties outside of their job roles for any given time frame.

 At the end of the day, each team member is an investment that amounts to more than just the employee's annual salary.
 Each represents money invested in pre-boarding and onboarding processes and training and development throughout their career.
 High employee turnover means businesses are losing this investment.